pnlbwh/pnldash/README.md

     pnldash extra

-If you see some paths that should be part of your project, edit `pnldash.yml` and add them to your pipelines. `pnldash extra` should now no longer show them.
+If you see some paths that should be part of your project, edit `pnldash.yml` and add them to your pipelines. `pnldash extra` should no longer show them.

 ## Typical Workflow

 Typically, you'll write `pnldash.yml` and then run `pnldash status` and `pnldash extra` to see what extraneous files are detected, and to get an overview of your pipeline outputs.
-Usually you'll notice some files that should be part of your project, so you'll edit `pnldash.yml` to add those paths to one or more of your pipelines, and then run `pnldash extra` once again.
+Usually you'll notice some files that should be part of your project, so you'll edit `pnldash.yml` and add those paths to one or more of your pipelines, and rerun `pnldash extra`.
 Once you're satisfied that all of your project files are accounted for, you can begin to delete some of the extraneous files.
 For example, to delete all the extraneous vtk files: